Maryland v. King: Decision and dissenting opinion

-Genetic and Law Enforcement Technology
+Genetic and law-enforcement technology

-Maryland's DNA database laws began in 1994 and continued to expand until 2002.
-All felonies and some misdemeanors would result in that the suspect DNA is entered into the State CODIS (Combined DNA Index System) database.
+Maryland's DNA database laws were first enacted in 1994 and continued to be expanded until 2002.
+For all felony and some misdemeanor arrests, the arrestee's DNA is submitted into a State DNA Index Systems (SDIS) database.
 The DNA is collected using a buccal swab, which is a brush inside of the cheek.
-The DNA from the cheek cells in the swab is replicated, is given a restriction enzyme digest, and is electrophoresed.
+The DNA from the cheek cells in the swab is replicated, given a restriction enzyme digest and electrophoresed.

 Electrophoresis separates DNA segments by their size, and different people have unique sizes of segments of DNA because of variations in the DNA sequence.
-The sequence modification allows governments, like Maryland's, to identify the alleles, versions of some loci or gene, of a person in the DNA.
-The collection of genetic markers allows for high precision identification of a suspected criminal from the DNA samples found at crime scenes or on victims.
+The sequence modification allows governments to identify the alleles, versions of some loci or gene, of a person in the DNA.
+The collection of genetic markers allows for high-precision identification of a suspected criminal from the DNA samples found at crime scenes or on victims.

-The genetic markers from an individual are searched against all other felons and arrestees in the database when police are attempting to compile evidence by the use of blood, saliva, skin, or other bodily fluids.
+The genetic markers from an arrestee are searched against all other felons and arrestees in the database when police are attempting to compile evidence by the use of blood, saliva, skin or other bodily fluids.

 Implications

 Maryland v.
 King presented competing issues regarding social ethics and the law.
-The case deals with the issue of consent, because King did not give consent to a cheek swab that led to his DNA being entered into the Maryland CODIS database.
-However, King did not find that to be an issue until after his arrest for a rape that took place nearly a decade earlier, predicated on the fact that his DNA matched DNA acquired from the original rape victim.
-Regardless of how the evidence was obtained, King was considered a danger to society because of his association with a prior violent crime.
+The case dealt with the issue of consent, because King did not provide consent to perform the buccal swab.

-King and his lawyers argued that even a rapist is still a rightful citizen of society, who deserves equal protection according to the Constitution.

-The Fourth Amendment declares that no person shall be subject to an unreasonable search or seizure, which may be assumed to include DNA tests.
-Furthermore, after King was apprehended because his DNA was matched with a sample collected from a rape case, King's appeal meant that his DNA analysis was unlawful and could not be used as evidence.
+King and his lawyers argued that even a rapist is still a rightful citizen of society who deserves equal protection according to the Constitution.
+The Fourth Amendment declares that no person shall be subject to an unreasonable search or seizure, which may be construed as to include DNA tests.
+King argued that his DNA analysis was unlawful and could not be used as evidence.
 However, after a successful appeal from Maryland, the charge was reinstated.

 The extent to which the case is a move toward replacing the rule that warrants must be based on probable cause, normally required with a general standard of reasonableness in Fourth Amendment jurisprudence, has been debated.
-Instead of obtaining a warrant or tying the DNA swabbing to an individualized suspicion, taking DNA soon after an arrest is justified based on reasonableness by weighing "the promotion of legitimate governmental interests" against "the degree to which [the search] intrudes upon an individual's privacy" (133 S.Ct. at 1970).